fabriph/dotfiles/chrome.md

 - **Key Shortcut**: press Cmd+Q.

 You can also do this for example for Option+Cmd+W that closes all the open tabs.
+I think in OS X you can't map two keyboard shortcuts to the same menu.
+So you can remap Option+Cmd+W to 'Downloads', for example.